Market size and growth

 Affiliate marketing is one of the fastest-growing digital marketing channels worldwide.
 Here are the key figures defining the industry in 2025.

-- The affiliate marketing industry has tripled in value over the past decade, from approximately 12 billion dollars in 2015 to 37.3 billion in 2025 (Influencer Marketing Hub).
+- The affiliate marketing industry has tripled in value over the past decade, from approximately $12B in 2015 to $37.3B in 2025 (Influencer Marketing Hub).

-- North America accounts for roughly 40 percent of global affiliate marketing revenue (Marketing LTB).
+- North America accounts for roughly 40% of global affiliate marketing revenue (Marketing LTB).

-- The Asia-Pacific region is the fastest-growing affiliate market, expanding at over 18 percent annually (New Media).
+- The Asia-Pacific region is the fastest-growing affiliate market, expanding at over 18% annually (New Media).

-- Affiliate marketing generates approximately 16 percent of all e-commerce orders in the United States (Marketing LTB).
+- Affiliate marketing generates approximately 16% of all e-commerce orders in the United States (Marketing LTB).

 Performance and ROI